Cian Hayes: Fleetwood Town

-FC United of Manchester loan
+FC United of Manchester (loan)

 On 22 October 2021, Fleetwood Town announced that Hayes had joined Northern Premier League side FC United of Manchester on a one month loan.
 His league debut in senior football came a day later as he scored to make it 2–0 in an eventual 3–2 win over Witton Albion at Wincham Park.
 Hayes scored on his final appearance for FC United on 27 November 2021 in a 2–0 win over Mickleover.
 He made a total of 4 appearances during his time with the club, scoring twice.

+Rochdale (loan)

+On 5 October 2023, Fleetwood sent Hayes on a one-month loan to National League side Rochdale Having had his loan spell extended by a further month, he was recalled by his parent club on 28 November 2023.
+On 1 February 2024 he returned to the club on loan until the end of the season.

+Peterborough United

+On 3 July 2024, Hayes signed for EFL League One side Peterborough United on a three-year deal.

 International career

-On 4 October 2021, he was called up to the Republic of Ireland U19 squad for the first time, for their double header of friendlies against Sweden U19 in Marbella, Spain.
+On 4 October 2021, Hayes was called up to the Republic of Ireland U19 squad for the first time, for their double header of friendlies against Sweden U19 in Marbella, Spain.
 He made his underage international debut on 11 October 2021 in a 1–1 draw with Sweden.
 He scored his first international goal on 29 March 2022, scoring in a 4–0 win over Armenia U19 in a 2022 UEFA European Under-19 Championship qualifying Elite round game, on what was his 5th cap for the side.